-Thanks to broader flared fenders, the race car is 14 centimeters wider than a 718 Cayman GT4 Clubsport which allows for even wider 18-inch Michelin racing tires, made from 53 percent bio-based or recycled materials.
+Thanks to broader flared fenders, the race car is 14 centimeters wider than a 718 Cayman GT4 Clubsport which allows for even wider 18-inch Michelin racing tires, made predominantly from bio-based or recycled materials.

 The GT4 e-Performance paves the way for Porsche customer racing with electrically powered race cars.

 The all-electric prototype will embark on a world tour sponsored by seven partners.
 All the companies involved, including TAG Heuer, Hugo Boss and DB Schenker, regard the tour as a platform to promote the topic of sustainability together with Porsche Motorsport.

 Following its world premiere at the Goodwood Festival of Speed, the GT4 e-Performance is heading towards further venues: On August 20, 2022, it’s the Porsche plant in Leipzig / Germany, that is on the agenda.
 This year marks the plant's 20th anniversary.
 The plant itself features a 3.7-kilometer circuit with iconic sections of world-famous racetracks.
 The GT4 e-Performance cars will then travel through Europe before heading to North America in early 2023.
 Eventually, the world tour will come to an end in the Asia-Pacific region, where the all-electric racing vehicle will be moving about until mid 2024 - of course, in a sustainable manner by ship, train and truck.